 Sundays

 The past few years of my life have been fast.
-While I don’t have much control over growing up, the adjustments of graduating school, entering the workforce, and moving new places are quick to begin with.
-I was very used to a self-inflicted productivity mentality.
-I thought I was failing or ”wasting” my day if I wasn’t always doing something (a very toxic mentality to have I know).
+While I don’t have much control over growing up, moving out and leaving old routines are quick to begin with.
+I was very used to a self-inflicted productivity mentality(a very toxic mentality to have I know).
 As crazy as it sounds, I had to teach myself and my body how to truly relax.
+For years, I remember my mom saying to me that one day everything will slow down and I won’t feel like I’m sprinting anymore.
+Life won’t feel like it’s coming full speed ahead.

-As I was driving around today, I took a moment to look around me and realized that I haven’t felt that anxious “running full speed ahead” feeling in a long time.
+Today I took a moment to look around me and realized that I haven’t felt that anxious “running full speed ahead” feeling in a long time.
 I now take time to enjoy little moments more and more.
 I do things that make me happy.
 I appreciate how many changes I’ve gone through the past few years and where that’s taken me.
-Even on slower days, I find moments of joy much easier than I had in the past - and I feel very grateful to Charleston for that!
+While it definitely helps being in such a beautiful environment, and I’m not saying I’ll never feel stressed again, I’m starting to realize that this way of life might be what my mom was talking about all these years.

+Finally feeling grounded and at peace with the way life is today - not tomorrow, not in a year, not in a couple years.
+Just feeling good about the present.
 I feel blessed to have people in my life that are solid.
-I feel blessed to finally have that calmer mindset I once thought was unattainable.
+I feel blessed to finally have that calmer mindset I once thought wasn’t attainable.
 And I feel very blessed to be in a place that makes me appreciate the Sundays in my life more :)

 Previous